Home

 Records Requiring Special Consideration

 1. Any National Rarity Species as defined by the British Birds Rarities Committee.
 A Special Rarity Form exists for this category and can be supplied by the Joint Recorders on request.
-This Society's Rarities Sub-committee does not make any decision on species in this category and accepts any decisions of the National Committee.
+NB: This Society's Rarities Sub-committee does not make any decision on species in this category and accepts any decisions of the National Committee.
+The Joint recorders are happy to help document your sighting in the relevant format to the relevant National Committee.

 2. Any species not recorded in the county since 1954.